foundry-rs/book/src/config/hardhat.md

 Inside your Hardhat project working directory:

-1. `npm i --save-dev @nomicfoundation/hardhat-foundry`- Install the Hardhat-foundry plugin.
+1. `npm i --save-dev @nomicfoundation/hardhat-foundry`- Install the hardhat-foundry plugin.
 2. Add `require("@nomicfoundation/hardhat-foundry");` to the top of your `hardhat.config.js` file.

 > ℹ️ **Note**